 How to have an accelerated metabolism in a healthy way (advantages and disadvantages)

-There are people who claim to gain weight just by drinking water.
-Others claim to eat too much and nothing that they gain weight.
-To find the reasons for both types of people, you have to look at the functioning of their accelerated metabolism.
+There are people who say they gain weight just by drinking water.
+Others claim to eat too much and nothing and gain weight.
+To find the reasons for both types of people, we must look at the functioning of their accelerated metabolism.

 Many want to know how to improve metabolism for the simple fact of being able to burn calories in record time.
-They dream of eating anything and not gaining weight.
+They dream of eating whatever and not gaining weight.

-But while speeding it up has its advantages, not everything is perfect.
+But, although speeding up has its advantages, not everything is perfect.

 What is metabolism?

 Metabolism is a constant process that begins from the moment of conception and ends when we die.
-It is vital for absolutely all forms of life: microscopic, animal, vegetable and human beings.
+It is vital for absolutely all forms of life: microscopic, animal, plant and human beings.

-If the metabolism in a living being stops, it simply dies.
+If the metabolism stops in a living being, death simply occurs.

 In humans, it refers to all the physical and chemical processes in the body that transform the energy contained in the food we eat into the fuel we need for all the activities we do: